stytchauth/stytch-b2b-node-example/README.md

 # B2B Demo App

 TODO:
-- Check to make sure node version is at least 16
 - Point at prod instead of staging
 - Write a new Readme
 - Use Trusted Metadata for admins